Harun Nasution: Philosophy and thought

+Legacy and impact

 Nasution's influence on his fellow Indonesia thinkers is significant.
 His fellow Indonesian thinker Nurcholish Madjid argues that Nasution was an important influence in the development of modern Indonesian religious thought, particularly through his influence on students at IAIN.
 He is less known outside that country but he forms part of a significant movement that includes other "modernist" thinkers such as Mohammed Arkoun and Nasr Hamid Abu Zayd.